News Scenarios Loan Programs About Me Pre-Qual Contact

 Built for flexibility, not excuses.

-FHA loans are insured by the Federal Housing Administration.
-They exist because not everyone has pristine credit and a massive down payment.
+FHA loans in Texas are insured by the Federal Housing Administration.
+They exist because not everyone has pristine credit or a large cash position.
 That shouldn't mean you can't buy a home.

 The qualifying ratios are wider than conventional.
 The credit requirements are more forgiving.
 Down payment sourcing is flexible.
 If another lender told you that you don't qualify, there's a good chance they just didn't want to do the work.
 I do.

 FHA does come with mortgage insurance.
 Upfront and annual.
-I'll show you exactly what that costs and run it against conventional so you can see which one actually wins for your profile.
+I walk through how that structure works and run it against conventional so you can see which one actually fits your profile.
 Sometimes FHA is the clear winner.
 Sometimes conventional beats it even for borrowers who assumed they needed FHA.

 Key Details